tslavchev-alumni/gtfsrt-audit-dbt/portfolio.md

 One of the earliest design decisions was to introduce a canonical representation of the data before building analytics on top of it.
 In practice, this meant defining a Snowflake view (and later equivalent logic elsewhere) that normalized timestamps, identifiers, and semantics into a stable shape.

-The purpose of the canonical layer was not performance or convenience, but insulation.
+The purpose of the canonical layer was not performance or convenience.
+It was insulation.
 By establishing a clear contract between ingestion and analytics, downstream models could be written against a predictable interface even as upstream behavior changed.

 In retrospect, this boundary mattered more than any individual tool choice.
 The same canonical concepts carried cleanly from Snowflake-only SQL to dbt models and to Databricks, which made the system easier to reason about and compare across platforms.